LoopKit/loopdocs/docs/faqs/update-faqs.md

 Changing phones is a little different than just [updating](../build/updating.md).

-!!! danger "New Phone Checklist"
+!!! abstract "New Phone Checklist"

     * When you change phones, Apple will force you to the latest iOS version
     * Make sure you can build to that iOS version before trying to transfer Loop to the new phone